 The Commissioner has determined that it will only use approved counterparties from countries with a minimum sovereign credit rating of AA- from Fitch.
-This list will be kept up to in accordance with this policy.
 For information the UK has maintained an AA rating.

-Approved Non UK countries for investments as at 16/12/2016-
+Approved Non UK countries for investments as at December 2017